Student Loans Mortgage Guidelines on Home Loans

 How Mortgage Underwriters Calculate Student Loans

-- In the event and case where the student loan monthly debt payment is less than 1.0% of the outstanding balance reporting on credit bureaus the lender needs to receive the following documentation:
+There are cases where the fully amortized monthly student loan payment can be lower than 0.50% of the outstanding student loan balance.
+In the event and case where the student loan monthly debt payment is less than 0.50% of the outstanding balance reporting on credit bureaus the lender needs to receive the following documentation:

-- Written statement showing the monthly student loan payment is fully amortized over an extended term
+- A written statement showing the monthly student loan payment is fully amortized over an extended term

 - The actual monthly student loan payment, the status of the student loan payment, and the outstanding balance and term from the student loan provider